Derek Carr Player Prop Bets for NFL Week 14 | Las Vegas vs. Kansas City 12/12/2021

 Season Stats

-- Carr has attempted 54 of his 451 passes in the red zone, accounting for 50.9% of his team's red zone plays.
+- Carr has thrown 54 passes in the red zone this season, 50.9% of his team's red zone plays.

 - Click over to SISportsbook and find the latest player props and odds for Carr's matchup with the Chiefs.